golang/website/_content/blog/goroutine-leak-profiles.md

 [the Go playground](/play/p/3C71z4Dpav-?v=gotip), and even experiment with your own leaks.

-### Double send
+### Example: Double send

 Some of the simplest leaks occur when more messages are sent over a channel than expected.
 Below, a goroutine is expected to send one message to the main goroutine over an unbuffered channel.
-However, the `return` statement is missing after a the send operation in the error case.
+However, the `return` statement is missing after the send operation in the error case.
 For every error, the sender will, therefore, attempt to send two messages, which causes a leak.